 This is what I’ll cover in this piece.
 There are many ways to achieve that but I’ll focus on the fastest and simplest way to do that.
 Most importantly, that anyone can duplicate by simply following these proven methods!

-This is based both on my own experience as well as what I’ve been learning from other experts in the field.
+This is based both on my own experience as co-founder of Amazon marketing agency as well as what I’ve been learning from other experts in the field.
 As we all know, real education is a life long journey.
 Even more so in a field as fluid and constantly changing as Amazon FBA and E-Commerce are.
 I highly encourage all of you to constantly keep learning from other experts through their podcasts, books, videos, events, etc. One such expert that I have been looking up to is Ryan Daniel Moran, the founder of Capitalism.com I’m a big fan of him and of his podcast.
 As a matter of fact, I’m currently reading his book “12 months to $1 Million: How To Pick A Winning Product, Build A Real Business And Become A Seven Figure Entrepreneur”.

 I highly recommend his book to you guys as well.
 In it, there’s a chapter called “Stacking The Deck” which covers that very specific topic of what to do while you’re waiting for your products to arrive at Amazon’s warehouses.
 I’m summarizing it here for you guys and adding my own thoughts to it.
 Please read this and most importantly, take notes so that YOU IMPLEMENT these proven strategies in your own Amazon FBA business and generate a ton of Amazon FBA sales.
 When you stack the deck in your favor, you will have people ready to buy your product the moment it goes live on Amazon.